rhroyston/material-controls-for-html-video/README.md

 ### Motivation

-My need for a lightweight, easy to use, simple, and intuitive datetime tools library in a single JavaScript file.
+Automate Material Design custom controls for HTML5 video elements.

 ### Installation

-Add the `htt-mvp` class to any video element that you want the script to customize with Material Design controls.
+ - Add the `htt-mvp` class to any video element that you want the script to customize with Material Design controls.
-Include the CSS and JavaScript.
+ - Include the CSS and JavaScript.
 NOTE, you need to also include Google's Material Components Web, MDC-We, CSS and JavaScript as well as Google's Roboto font.

-:checkered_flag: A May 2018 snapshot of Google's Material Components Web, MDC-Web, is included as MDC-Web remains in alpha and breaking changes occur.
+:pushpin: A May 2018 snapshot of Google's Material Components Web, MDC-Web, is included in this repository as MDC-Web remains in alpha and breaking changes occur.
 Use the latest MDC-Web package and if you experience issues, simply roll back and include the MDC-Web snapshot from May 2018 included in this repository.

 Styling of the video size and layout is left up to you as this package only modifies video controls.